#1 SAN JOSE SHARKS vs. #5 DETROIT RED WINGS How They Got Here

 The top-seeded Sharks defeated the Colorado Avalanche in six games in their Western Conference Quarterfinal series.
 San Jose came back from 1-0 and 2-1 series deficits through a tension-filled first four games before busting out with a lopsided victory in Games 5 and then pulling out Game 6.
 With their top-liners stymied, the Sharks followed the lead of a second line centered by Joe Pavelski, who scored three pivotal goals among his series-leading five.

-Familiar Foe II: Red Wings coach Mike Babcock, who guided Canada to the gold medal at the 2010 Winter Olympics, will coach for the first time against four Sharks who were an integral part of his Olympic team: Dan Boyle, Dany Heatley, Patrick Marleau and Joe Thornton.
+Red Wings coach Mike Babcock, who guided Canada to the gold medal at the 2010 Winter Olympics, will coach for the first time against four Sharks who were an integral part of his Olympic team: Dan Boyle, Dany Heatley, Patrick Marleau and Joe Thornton.
+Familiar Foe III:

-Mr. Clutch: C Joe Pavelski, who was a rookie when the Sharks last faced the Red Wings in the playoffs in 2007, led San Jose in scoring during its first-round series win over the Avalanche, tallying eight points (five goals, three assists) in six games.
+C Joe Pavelski, who was a rookie when the Sharks last faced the Red Wings in the playoffs in 2007, led San Jose in scoring during its first-round series win over the Avalanche, tallying eight points (five goals, three assists) in six games.
 He scored a last-minute, game-tying goal in Game 2, notched the overtime winner in Game 4 and tallied the series-clinching goal in Game 6.
+And His Wingmen:

-And His Wingmen: Pavelski's line -- he skated for the most part with Ryan Clowe and Devin Setoguchi -- combined for nine goals and 22 points in the first round and accounted for almost half of the Sharks' offense in their win over Colorado.
+Pavelski's line -- he skated for the most part with Ryan Clowe and Devin Setoguchi -- combined for nine goals and 22 points in the first round and accounted for almost half of the Sharks’ offense in their win over Colorado.
+Detroit Red Wings Playoff Regulars:

-New Jersey Devils and the NBA San Antonio Spurs (13 consecutive berths).
+The Red Wings’ Game 7 win over the Coyotes in the first round was their 70th playoff game since 2007.
+The Red Wings are in the Stanley Cup Playoffs for the 19th consecutive season, the longest active streak of qualifying for the postseason among the major pro sports teams.
+The closest franchises are the New Jersey Devils and the NBA San Antonio Spurs (13 consecutive berths).
 With 102 points, the Red Wings extended their NHL record with a 10th consecutive 100-point season.
 These playoffs are the first since 1990-91 that the Red Wings opened without home-ice advantage in the first round.
+Captain Fantastic:

-Captain Fantastic: Red Wings captain Nicklas Lidstrom enters the Conference semifinal series against the Sharks with 242 career playoff games.
+Red Wings captain Nicklas Lidstrom enters the Conference semifinal series against the Sharks with 242 career playoff games.
 The first European-born player to win the Conn Smythe Trophy and hoist the Stanley Cup as a captain, Lidstrom ranks third all-time in Stanley Cup Playoffs games played behind Chris Chelios (266) and Patrick Roy (247).
+First Impression:

 The second-seeded Blackhawks defeated the Nashville Predators in six games in their Western Conference Quarterfinal series.
 Rallying from 1-0 and 2-1 deficits in the series, the ‘Hawks rode two Antti Niemi shutouts to get even through four games.
 They took their first lead in the series with a wild Game 5 victory in which they needed a Patrick Kane shorthanded goal with 14 seconds left in regulation to get to overtime, where Marian Hossa scored upon emerging from the penalty box.
 Chicago settled down to salt away the series upon emerging from a dizzying first period of Game 6 with a 4-3 lead.

-Red-light District: The Canucks (3.27 goals/game, second overall in the NHL) and the Blackhawks (3.20 gpg, third) were the two highest-scoring teams in the Western Conference this season.
-They possess three of the League's top 12 scorers this season (Henrik Sedin -- 112 points, 1st; Patrick Kane -- 88 points, 9th; Daniel Sedin -- 85 points, 12th) and the second highest-scoring defenseman in the NHL (Duncan Keith -- 69 points).
+The Canucks (3.27 goals/game, second overall in the NHL) and the Blackhawks (3.20 gpg, third) were the two highest-scoring teams in the Western Conference this season.
+They possess three of the League’s top 12 scorers this season (Henrik Sedin – 112 points, 1st; Patrick Kane – 88 points, 9th; Daniel Sedin – 85 points, 12th) and the second highest-scoring defenseman in the NHL (Duncan Keith – 69 points).
 Chicago scored 10 goals in its last two games in the first round.
 Vancouver scored 17 in its last three games.
+Chicago Blackhawks Finnishing Touch:

-Finnishing Touch: G Antti Niemi had never appeared in a Stanley Cup Playoffs game nor won a men's playoff series of any kind until this postseason.
-His 33-save shutout in Game 4 turned the Conference Quarterfinal vs. Nashville in Chicago's favor.
-Niemi had his hiccups thereafter -- he was unable to hold a 3-1 lead in the third period of the Game 5 OT victory and allowed three goals on the Predators' first nine shots in Game 6 -- but he stiffened to stop the final 19 shots he faced in the series clincher.
+G Antti Niemi had never appeared in a Stanley Cup Playoffs game nor won a men’s playoff series of any kind until this postseason.
+His 33-save shutout in Game 4 turned the Conference Quarterfinal vs. Nashville in Chicago’s favor.
+Niemi had his hiccups thereafter – he was unable to hold a 3-1 lead in the third period of the Game 5 OT victory and allowed three goals on the Predators’ first nine shots in Game 6 – but he stiffened to stop the final 19 shots he faced in the series clincher.
+High-Wire Act:

-High-Wire Act: The Blackhawks required a shorthanded Patrick Kane goal with 14 seconds left in regulation to send Game 5 vs. Nashville into OT.
-They got a Jonathan Toews goal with 31 seconds left in the wild first period of Game 6 to take the 4-3 lead they nursed until John Madden's empty-netter in the final seconds of the series.
+The Blackhawks required a shorthanded Patrick Kane goal with 14 seconds left in regulation to send Game 5 vs. Nashville into OT.
+They got a Jonathan Toews goal with 31 seconds left in the wild first period of Game 6 to take the 4-3 lead they nursed until John Madden’s empty-netter in the final seconds of the series.
+Killing Them Softly:

-Killing Them Softly: Chicago's penalty killing was superb in the first round.
+Chicago’s penalty killing was superb in the first round.
 The Hawks killed 26 of 27 Nashville power plays for a Western Conference-best success rate of 96.3 percent.
-Factoring in Kane's SHG in Game 5, the 'Hawks scored as many goals as they allowed while shorthanded in the entire series.
+Factoring in Kane’s SHG in Game 5, the ‘Hawks scored as many goals as they allowed while shorthanded in the entire series.
+Vancouver Canucks Samuelsson Sparks Sedins:

-Mikael Samuelsson (Playoffs-leading seven goals) assigned to their flank midway through the second period of Game 4, Henrik and Daniel Sedin erupted.
+When scalding RW Mikael Samuelsson (Playoffs-leading seven goals) assigned to their flank midway through the second period of Game 4, Henrik and Daniel Sedin erupted.
 Daniel had three assists and Henrik scored the game-winner late in that pivotal contest.
 The trio combined for three goals and four assists in the Game 5 rout.
-And the line produced the two third-period goals -- including Daniel's series winner -- that overturned a 2-1 deficit in Game 6.
+And the line produced the two third-period goals – including Daniel’s series winner – that overturned a 2-1 deficit in Game 6.
+A Bobby Loo-Loo:

-A Bobby Loo-Loo: With the Canucks trailing, 1-0, early in the second period of Game 6, Roberto Luongo made the save of the series -- and perhaps the entire first round.
-Down and seemingly out while lying on his side, Luongo reached up with his catching glove to snare Ryan Smyth's ticketed wrister.
-That save -- and the pile that preceded it in a first period in which Vancouver was outshot, 16-5 -- enabled the Canucks to survive an early Kings onslaught and avoid a Game 7.
+With the Canucks trailing, 1-0, early in the second period of Game 6, Roberto Luongo made the save of the series – and perhaps the entire first round.
+Down and seemingly out while lying on his side, Luongo reached up with his catching glove to snare Ryan Smyth’s ticketed wrister.
+That save – and the pile that preceded it in a first period in which Vancouver was outshot, 16-5 – enabled the Canucks to survive an early Kings onslaught and avoid a Game 7.